SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 The CombineGVCFs tool is applied to combine multiple single sample GVCF files, merging them into a single multi-sample GVCF file.
 We have pre-processed two additional samples (NN and NN) up to the HaplotypeCaller step (above).

+Before, runing this we need to index our vcf file.
+Copy the g.vcf file from my folder and index this files on yours.

+qrsh
+module load bioinformatics/htslib/1.9
+tabix -p vcf /path/to/NN115950_s.g.vcf.gz

 #### Job file: CombineGVCFs.job
 - Queue: medium time, high memory
 - PE: multi-thread